thormagnusson/cmn/README.md

 	b.play(220) -- overriding the default tempo

+**9) CMN Assembly**

+This low-level feature of the language goes below the semantic level of functions, methods, and semantic commands of actions, to a more descriptive body movement notation.
+In short, down from the level of gesture and action, to the fundamental level of movement and motion.

+The assembly language is also OOP, with dot-syntax, but the focus is on the human body:

+	body.arm.left.degree(30)
+	body.arm.left.movetoDegree(100, seconds:2)
+	body.arm.right.follow(body.arm.left, delay: 4)
+	body.head.nod(updown, seconds:2)
+	body.foot.left.lift(seconds:2)
+	body.foot.right.lift(seconds:2) -- yes, you're not so tall anymore

 NOTE: when performing, it can be useful to signal when a new section of the code has been evaluated by the coder.
 This can happen by any means, such as light, movement, or sound.
 At the performance at the International Conference on Live Coding, a sound signal is emitted every time code is evaluated: